bcgov/CONN-CCBC-portal/docs/CCBC-Disaster-Recovery-&-Cloning.md

 PGO created a Postgres cluster based on the information provided to it in the Kustomize manifests located in the kustomize/postgres directory.
-Let’s better understand what happened by inspecting the kustomize/postgres/postgres.yaml file:
+Let"s better understand what happened by inspecting the kustomize/postgres/postgres.yaml file:
 apiVersion: postgres-operator.crunchydata.com/v1beta1
 kind: PostgresCluster
 metadata: